10 – Happy Birthday, Sweet Sixteen

 # 1 – Laughter In The Rain

-As we come to a close on our top 10 Neil Sedaka songs list we present our favorite Neil Sedaka song.
-“Laughter In The Rain,” is just one of those songs that just makes you feel good.
-It’s soaring feel good melody is so captivating you just never get tired of it.
+As we come to a close on our top 10 Neil Sedaka songs list, we present our favorite Neil Sedaka song.
+“Laughter In The Rain” is just one of those songs that just makes you feel good.
+Its soaring feel-good melody is so captivating you just never get tired of it.
 The song was released as a single in 1974.
-The song went to number one on the Billboard Hot 100 and stayed their for two weeks.
+It went to number one on the Billboard Hot 100 and stayed there for two weeks.
 It also hit number one in Canada.

 Add Comment